maodoMalick/Wealth_Management_Services/README.md

 Any user can login as: <br/>
 <b>Manager</b>: to view investor data and Broker purchases dynamically. <br/>
 <b>Broker</b>: to view investor data and purchase stocks or bonds. <br/>
 <b>investor</b>: to view his/her returns and contact broker or register for a 'new account'.
 But if an investor fails login more than three times, he/she will be locked out and a SQL Server Agent is set to unlock their account after five minutes.
-BUT unfortunately, I am using a 'Shared Server' account on GoDaddy which doesn't provide for such a tool, so I used a Method to release any user that was locked.
+BUT unfortunately, I am using a 'Shared Server' account on GoDaddy which doesn't provide for such a tool, so I used a Method to release any user that was locked every 10 MINUTES.

 *** HOW TO LOGIN: *** <br/>
 (See the PNG files for all SQL Server Database tables or use the names below) <br/>